Thinking of making a fresh start somewhere new? And has Portugal made it onto your list as a place you might potentially want to relocate?

 (If you’re looking for professional legal advice on this, I can refer you to a great relocation agency in Portugal.
 Just fill out the form at the end of this post.)

 Something to look into is the D7 Visa, which can be of interest to retirees or those with passive income streams.
-The Non-Habitual Residency (NHR) program is also one to look into, as it can provide tax benefits to certain foreigners looking to relocate to Portugal, as well as tax benefits on certain professions.
-For example, you could get a 10% flat tax on foreign dividends or pension, or a 20% flat tax on activities within Portugal.
+The Non-Habitual Residency (NHR) program is also one to look into, as it can provide tax benefits to certain foreigners looking to relocate to Portugal.
+For example, you could get a 0% tax on foreign dividends, a 10% flat tax on foreign pension, or a 20% flat tax on activities within Portugal.
+This last benefit of a flat tax on Portuguese activities does depend on having a profession that Portugal is looking to attract, the list of which has changed over time.

 One thing to mention is that you’ll probably need to get used to some bureaucracy in Portugal.
 I’m from The Netherlands and have lived in the UK and found most interactions with the government or tax authorities to be fairly straightforward, while official information on the internet is usually clear and succinct.
 Don’t expect things to be quite as well-organized in Portugal.

-Taking care of basic registrations, taxes, and so on can be a little complicated or slow.
+Taking care of basic registrations, taxes, and so on can be complicated or slow.
 Information can be conflicting and civil servants can be downright rude sometimes.
-That’s just one of the trade-offs when moving to Portugal.
+I’ve wanted to pull my hairs out on quite a few occasions, though after a while I did come to accept that anything involving paperwork can be more ambiguous or frustrating than I’m used to.
+It’s one of the trade-offs when moving to Portugal.

 After a while, you do get used to navigating this a lot better – and luckily, there are many Facebook groups and such where you can get advice.
 It’s also possible to get assistance from a dedicated relocation agency, who can take care of the necessary registrations, visa applications, or tax optimizations for you.

 All things considered, Portugal has a lot to offer to emigrants and temporary residents, so it’s easy to see why it’s gotten on the radar in recent years.
-Although there can be challenges when moving to a new country, I, for one, consider Portugal a little slice of paradise.
+Although there can be challenges when moving to a new country, I consider Portugal a fantastic place to live.